box/box-developer-changelog/content/2022/06-30-improvements-in-web-app-integrations-documentation.md

 # Improvements in web app integrations documentation

-The [Create Web App Integration](1) with a Custom App document is updated to reflect all the information from the dev console.
+The [Create Web App Integration](1) with a Custom App document is updated to reflect all the information from the developer console.

 <!-- more -->